-Intel shares trade at 12 times expected earnings, only slightly less than rival Qualcomm Inc's at 14 times earnings.
+Intel shares trade at 12 times expected earnings, only slightly less than rival Qualcomm Inc's

 The company said its gross margin in the third quarter was 62.4 percent, and it forecast 61 percent for the fourth quarter.
 Analysts had expected 60.92 percent for the third quarter and 60.98 percent for the fourth quarter.